Australian Institute of Health and Welfare (2022) Dementia in Australia, AIHW, Australian Government, accessed 08 October 2022.

 A recent report using nationwide clinical data from 569 general practices found that dementia was similarly present across socioeconomic and remoteness areas in Australia (NPS MedicineWise 2020).
 These data provide important insights on those people in the community with diagnosed dementia who attend a regular general practice.

-Alzheimer’s Disease International (ADI) 2015.
-World Alzheimer report 2015: the global impact of dementia: an analysis of prevalence, incidence, cost and trends.
-London: Alzheimer's Disease International.
+ADI (Alzheimer’s Disease International) (2015) World Alzheimer report 2015: the global impact of dementia: an analysis of prevalence, incidence, cost and trends, Alzheimer's Disease International, accessed 17 August 2022.

 Dementia Australia 2020.
 Dementia statistics.
-Canberra: Dementia Australia.
-Viewed 6 February 2020.
+Dementia Australia, accessed 6 February 2020.

-National Health and Medical Research Council (NHMRC) 2019.
-Boosting dementia research grants.
-Canberra: NHMRC.
-Viewed 9 October 2019.
+NHMRC (National Health and Medical Research Council) (2019) Boosting dementia research grants, NHMRC, accessed 9 October 2019.

 We'd love to know any feedback that you have about the AIHW website, its contents or reports.